 Fashion and imitation do not fully explain the remarkable development of law reforming agencies throughout the Commonweath of Nations in the past 20 years.
-These agencies amount to an endemic institutional response to an institutional problem of the common law system.
+These agencies amount to an institutional response to an institutional problem of the common law system.
 In the post-independence age of active legislatures, the judges of our tradition have retreated.
-What is now needed, to cope with the challenges of change, is a new institution which will help Parliament and the Executive to review, modernise and simplify the law, adapting its rules and procedures to the demands of rapidly changing societies, but in a way consistent with the democratic institutions of elected legislatures and responsible Executive Government.
+What is now needed to cope with the challenges of change is a new institution that will help Parliament and the Executive to review, modernise and simplify the law, adapting its rules and procedures to the demands of rapidly changing societies, but in a way consistent with the democratic institutions of elected legislatures and responsible Executive Government.

 The forces for change will not go away.
 On the contrary, they will increase apace.
-They include the growth of the role of government, of big business, of changing morality and of big science and technology.
+They include the growth of the role of government, of big business, of big science and technology in all our countries.
 The pressures for change of the law and its institutions are now fuelled by societies that are better educated and increasingly better informed.
 The old way of doing things, of requiring unquestioning obedience to rules laid down by authority has, uncomfortably for the lawmaker, passed.
-Our citizens will increasingly require that the law be fair and compatible with other developments in society.
-Into the vacuum left by the retreating judiciary, diminished Parliaments and distracted and sometimes hostile Executive Government, has come the law reform agency.
+Our citizens will increasingly require that the law be fair and compatible with developments in society.

+Into the vacuum left by the retreating Judiciary, indifferent Parliaments and distracted Executive Government, has come the law reform agency.
 It is a new institution and it is in its infancy.
 Its precise future relationship to the established organs of government has yet to be worked out although the start has been made.
-It may come to nothing and be subdued by the all-powerful Executive.
+It may come to nothing and be subdued by the all powerful Executive.
 It may fall victim to its own bureaucratic and institutional forces.
-But with a little luck, it may be adapted to help our older institutions to cope with the enormous challenges of change they will face as this Century closes.

-Alvin Toffler, in his latest book,53 suggests gloomily that our institutions simply cannot cope.
+But with a little luck, it may be adapted to help our older institutions to cope with the enormous challenges of change they will face as this century closes.
+Alvin Toffler, in his latest book,49 suggests gloomily that our institutions simply cannot cope.
 The changes, he declares, are happening too fast and our elephantine lawmaking processes will simply prove inadequate to the pressures of change.
 This is a voice of despair.
 Those who know the adaptability of our legal system, stretching as it does through more than eight centuries, may be more sanguine.
+The Nigerian Federal Attorney-General and Minister of Justice, Chief R.O.
+Okinjide, speaking of the establishment of the Nigerian Law Reform Commission, put it thus: